wojciehm/Alibaba-Cloud-CLI-examples/ecs.samples.md

 {"RequestId":"BAAC6C61-C207-4DE6-A976-XXXXXXXXX"}
 ```

-### One liner to get list of instances with Hostnme and Network Interfaces
+### One liner to get list of instances with Hostname and Network Interfaces
 `aliyun ecs DescribeInstances --RegionId eu-central-1 --output cols=HostName,NetworkInterfaces`

 ### Result